Book celebrates defunct newspaper on anniversary of demise - WHIZ News

 “The columns reflect the commitment of this family to really watchdog journalism, to trail-blazing journalism,” de Souza said.
 “They gave me free reign to write whatever I wanted to write.”

 Vindicator publisher Betty Brown Jagnow and her son, Mark Brown, the general manager, announced in June 2019 that The Vindicator would cease publication because of financial losses.
 It shut down for good on Aug.
-31, 2019.
+31, 2019, although a similarly named daily paper continued as part of a deal with The Tribune Chronicle in neighboring Trumbull County.

 The paper’s support for journalism for the public good dates to the 1920s and 1930s, when The Vindicator railed against attempts by the Ku Klux Klan to establish a foothold in the Mahoning Valley, Brown said in an interview.